Closed-Form Last Layer Optimization: Introduction

 \textbf{Bayesian last layers.} These works leverage closed-form or quasi-closed-form solutions for last layer Bayesian posteriors to train them with variational inference \citep{harrison_variational_2023,brunzema_bayesian_2024,harrison_heteroscedastic_2025}.
 In contrast, the present work does not construct a Bayesian posterior, and instead leverages closed-form solutions for the last layer to accelerate optimization.

-\textbf{Feature learning in instrumental variables regression.} Training with a closed-form last layer has found applications in instrumental variables regression \citep{xu_learning_2020,you_large_2017}.
+\textbf{Feature learning in instrumental variables regression.} Training with a closed-form last layer has found applications in causal inference, particularly instrumental variables regression \citep{xu_learning_2020,xu_deep_2021}.
 In these applications, the closed-form last layer solution is required to solve the bilevel optimization problem.
 However, these works backpropagated through the closed-form solution, making them computationally expensive.
-Moreover, they did not employ a regularized solution, and thus required large batch sizes for the networks to train.
+Moreover, they did not include a proximal regularizer, and thus required large batch sizes for the networks to train.
 We address both limitations in the present work, and demonstrate superior performance of our method in these applications.

+\textbf{Neural tangent kernel (NTK) regime.} NTK analysis typically assumes convexity of the loss in function space to show convergence to an optimum \cite{jacot_neural_2018}.
+The present work goes beyond the standard analysis to show convergence to an optimum for our loss, which is non-convex in function space.